Totaal-Software/StageRace/README.md

 This `Documents` folder also contains a copy of UCI Cycling Regulations (PROBABLY old and outdated, just for reference); these are the property of the respective copyright holder, probably UCI.

+This `Documents` folder also contains assets for the creation of CD-ROMs for StageRace (labels and covers), that were made using CorelDraw.
+For many years already, physical media have not been shipped for StageRace anymore.

 ## Release

 The main StageRace application can be built and released as follows: